hafizmdyasir/PaTriC/README.md

 > By Mohammad Yasir

 ## About PaTriC
 **PaTriC** is an open-source, user-friendly, fully relativistic charged particle tracking code that can simulate the motion of any number of particles in certain electric and magnetic fields.
+Learn more at the [Official Documentation](https://hafizmdyasir.github.io/patric-user-manual/)

 PaTriC utilizes the particle orbit theory and ignores inter-particle interactions, making it suitable for simulating the expected behaviour of plasma particles by showcasing how isolated particles will behave.